AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 The **importance of the recipient** field is a formula used to determine which recipients are kept when the capacity typology rules are exceeded.

+Learn more about consistency and capacity rules and how to configure them in [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/automation/campaign-optimization/consistency-rules.html){target="_blank"}.

 ## Audience {#audience}

-In this section, you can choose a **target mapping** defined in the Adobe Campaign v8 console.
-Target mapping creation is necessary in the case you use a recipient table other than the one provided by Adobe Campaign.
+In this section, you can select a **target mapping** among those available.
+Target mappings are defined in the Adobe Campaign v8 console.

+Learn more about target mappings in [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/add-profiles/target-mappings.html){target="_blank"}.

 ## Delivery {#delivery}

+Delivery parameters are technical settings which apply to your delivery.

-**Routing** selection: The Integrated email routing external account is provided by default.
+* **Routing**: the integrated email routing external account is provided by default.
 It contains the technical parameters that allow the application to send emails.

-**Test SMTP delivery**: use this option to test sending via SMTP.
+* **Test SMTP delivery**: this option is used to test sending via SMTP.
 The delivery is processed up to connection to the SMTP server but is not sent: for every recipient of the delivery, Campaign connects to the SMTP provider server, executes the SMTP RCPT TO command, and closes the connection before the SMTP DATA command.

-**Email BCC**: use this option to store emails on an external system through BCC by simply adding a BCC email address to your message target.
+* **Email BCC**: this option is used to store emails on an external system through BCC by simply adding a BCC email address to your message target.
+Learn more about Email BCC in [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/email-settings.html){target="_blank"}.

 ### Retries {#retries}